Jack Green (artist)

-Biography

 Green is a Mambaliya man.
 His father was Garrwa and his mother was Marra.
 Born under a coolabah tree on Soudan Station in 1953 on the Barkly Tablelands, he has lived in Borroloola since the 1970s.

 He has worked as the Mabunji Indigenous Corporation and Northern Land Council.

 Green ran for Northern Territory Parliament in the Barkly electorate in 2016 as an independent, receiving 11.4% of the vote.

 Green paints at Waralungku Arts and is particularly focused on depicting the impacts of Glencore's McArthur river mine, one of the world's biggest open cut lead, zinc, and silver mines, on the Garrwa, Gudanji and Marra owners.
 In 2023, he joined other Traditional Owners and local environment groups to lodge a legal challenge over the reduction of the mine's rehabilitation bond.

 He had his first solo exhibition in 2013 and work is now held in private and public collections.
 He recently contributed to Lead in my grandmother’s body that examined the history of colonial violence around Borroloola.

 In 2020, Green submitted a series of paintings to the parliamentary inquiry into the destruction of Juukan Gorge, which is estimated to be at least 46,000-years old.
 They were exhibited at the Museum of Australian Democracy at Old Parliament House.